pilot114/snidget/readme.md

 # roadmap

-- ONE operator `new` one all framework - dinamic in container
 - no incapsulate without reason (rich index file)
 - 3 hours in day, first release after 100 hours
 - RouteTemplate - attr for controller for typical route set (controller/action, rest etc)